-Bullying and abusive treatment of others is rampant in our society, and it is not only with children and teens.
+Bullying and hateful treatment is rampant in our society, and it is not only with children and teens.
 I see many adults speak rudely, in hate, and even abusively to others on social media and in person.
+Sadly, it happens at schools, work, churches and even in families.
 Respect is gained through treating others with consistent love and support.
-Respect is not gained through public announcements of the money you spend, belittling and demeaning communication, or a title of any kind.
+Respect is not gained through judgment, belittling and demeaning communication, begrudging the blessings of others, or a title of any kind.
 Take a child for example…You can get respect from a child through two methods: You can scare them into respecting you or love them consistently and gain true lasting respect.
 Bullying is happening among youth because it is happening with adults.

 One method of handling a bully is to “kill them with kindness”.
 Sometimes this works in a relationship, or at least a decent ability to communicate and share space, is reached.
 Sometimes this becomes enabling.
 Catering to the demands of an abuser, or to continue to placate to their emotions only enables the behavior to continue.
 People may try and tell you it is you that needs to change if you feel pain from a bully.
 It is normal to hurt when someone is physcally or emotionally abusive.
 This pain is a sign of warning that it is an unhealthy situation that you should stay away from.
 Certainly, if someone is willing to listen, communicate, and understandings can be reached, then that is the best case scenario.
 When you have tried to communicate, and tried kindness, and none of it works then it is healthy to draw boundaries.
 Playing nice is what everyone wants…it is much more comfortable for everyone to give the bully their way and have the other parties involved stay silent….but is it okay to encourage someone to suffer silently?
 No. At some point you must draw boundaries and not allow the treatment any longer.